SuperArtyK/artyks-engine/README.md

 Engine for my console games and apps

-Currently will work for windows, but I'll try to port it to linux later.
+Currently will work for windows, but I'll try to port it to linux later(probably after release 1.0).